A joyous Italian classic created by three world famous figures in cinema, one of whom is a living legend

 TO READ AFTER VIEWING (contains spoilers):

 The scene in the final segment of "Yesterday, Today and Tomorrow" when Sophia does a striptease, became iconic.
-I was lucky to see the film in a movie theater and I was shocked to see how it was even more fun and sexy than on a television screen.
-This scene became such a classic of its own that in 1994 director Robert Altman spoofed the scene, along with Sophia and Marcello, recreating the striptease in his film “Ready to Wear”.
+I was lucky to see the film in a movie theater and I was shocked to see that it was even more fun and sexy than on a television screen.
+This scene became such a classic of its own that in 1994 director Robert Altman (along with Sophia and Marcello) spoofed the scene, recreating the striptease in his film “Ready to Wear”.